Healthedata1/Flask-PL/pages/additional-data.md

 Client Success Criteria: The request bundle is properly prepared, minimizing GET operations against the server.
 All fetched 'extra details' are then also processes them e.g.,displayed in HTML.

->Discussion 1) These queries can be combined using the OR search parameter to reduce the number of Client queries.
->
+<a id="multiple_or"></a>
+#### 3.1 a) - Patient Lists - Using the multipleOr search parameter

+To to reduce the number of queries, the client may use the multipleOr search parameter:

-> `GET Patient?_id=ID1,ID2,ID3,...`
+ `GET Patient?_id=ID1,ID2,ID3,...`
-> `GET Observation/$lastn?patient=ID1,ID2,ID3,...&category=laboratory`
+ `GET Observation/$lastn?patient=ID1,ID2,ID3,...&category=laboratory`

->
->Server Success Criteria: The client bundles the Observation GET requests in a request Bundle, sending a minimum number of GET requests to the server.
+Server Success Criteria: The client bundles the Observation GET requests in a request Bundle, sending a minimum number of GET requests to the server.

->
->The server responds with a search Bundle for each query.
+The server responds with a search Bundle for each query.

->
->Client Success Criteria: The request bundle is properly prepared, minimizing GET operations against the server.
+Client Success Criteria: The request bundle is properly prepared, minimizing GET operations against the server.
 All fetched 'extra details' are then also processes them e.g.,displayed in HTML.

->
-> <a href="/fetch-more?multipleOr=true" class="btn btn-primary active" role="button" aria-pressed="true">Click Here to Fetch Additional Data for *All* Patients Using the multipleOr Functionality: `GET Patient?_id=Patient/{{my_patients | join(',Patient/', attribute='id')}}`</a>
+<a href="/fetch-more?multipleOr=true" class="btn btn-primary active" role="button" data-toggle="collapse" data-target="#multiple_or" aria-pressed="true">Step 1: Click Here to Fetch Additional Data for *All* Patients Using the multipleOr Functionality</a>

->
+{% with collapse_id="multiple_or_collapse" %}{% include "collapse.html" %}{% endwith %}

->Note that US Core does not require servers to support multipleOr for these queries
+Note that US Core does not require servers to support multipleOr for these queries
->
->Should this be part of the basic Patient list API - e.g., Servers SHALL/SHOULD/MAY Support?

-> Discussion 2) These queries can be done separately as described above or as a single batch interaction
->
+<a id="batch"></a>
+#### 3.1 b) - Patient Lists - Using a single batch or transcaction interaction

 `POST [base]`

 ~~~JSON